FdA Roots and Popular Music

 - Instrumental lessons

 - Performance projects.

-All of the above will be supplemented and further developed through the incorporation of visits from visiting industry specialists.
+All of the above will be supplemented and further developed through the incorporation of visits from industry specialists.

 A selection of employers and current practitioners working within the music and creative industries are involved in the development of our higher education music courses.
 This includes music agencies, freelance performers and educators, singer songwriters, colleagues at Durham BID and artist managers.